Which graphs in Exercises 29–34 represent functions that have inverse functions?

 Domain and Range

-The domain of a function is the set of all possible input values (x) for which the function is defined, while the range is the set of all possible output values (f(x)).
+The domain of a function is the set of all possible input values (x-values), while the range is the set of all possible output values (f(x)).
 For the function f(x) = (x - 1)² with the restriction x ≤ 1, the domain is limited, affecting the range.
-Understanding how to express these sets in interval notation is necessary for part (c) of the question.
+Understanding how to express these sets in interval notation is necessary for part (c) of the question, as it provides a concise way to describe the function's behavior.

 Recommended video: